pyxtal.molecule module

 make graph object for the input molecule

-class pyxtal.molecule.pyxtal_molecule(mol=None, symmetrize=True, fix=False, torsions=None, seed=None, tm=<pyxtal.tolerance.Tol_matrix object>)[source]
+class pyxtal.molecule.pyxtal_molecule(mol=None, symmetrize=True, fix=False, torsions=None, seed=None, random_state=None, tm=<pyxtal.tolerance.Tol_matrix object>, symtol=0.3, active_sites=None, use_uff=False)[source]

 Bases: object

-The molecule is always centered at (0, 0, 0).
+• Re-align the molecule to center it at (0, 0, 0).

 Otherwise, the center is just the mean of atomic positions